atreyeem99/ORCA-keywords/README.md

 - `NOPRINTMOS` Suppress printing of MO coefficients
 - `usekramerssym true` use Kramers symmetry for the CI
 - `PRINTGAP` Prints the HOMO/LUMO gap in each SCF iteration.
 This may help to detect convergence problems
+- `Monitor_Internals ` Up to three internal coordinates can be defined